l-ablaoui/IQVN/readme.md

 - image based interactions (image search, image crop search)
 - semantic representations (2D scatterplot of video embeddings)

-The implementation is divided into a python-coded fastAPI backend server that performs video analysis (leveraging a VLM for search and semantic representation), and an html/javascript-coded frontend that presents the different video interactions
+The implementation is divided into a python-coded fastAPI backend server that performs video analysis (leveraging a VLM for search and semantic representation), and a react-coded frontend that presents the different video interactions

 ## Backend (FastAPI)